pratikadarsh/indian-lpr/README.md

 # indian-lpr
-OCR for Indian Vehicle License Plates
+OCR for Indian Vehicle License Plates.

+(Work in Progress)